•

 • Sole submission.
 The manuscript must not be submitted concurrently to another journal at any time during the review process with the IJOM.

 • Copyright.
 Authors must own the copyright to the work being submitted or be authorized by the copyright owner or owners to submit the article.
+As an open-access journal, the IJOM does not hold copyright of its content after publication (Creative Commons license CC-BY-NC-ND).

 • Attribution.
 Authors must properly and accurately acknowledge the work of others.